Find out the facts:

 Somethings that most people don’t realize is a bankruptcy filing has a minimal effect on your credit.

 As I like to tell clients, “The bankruptcy filing is like the period at the end of a long sentence that is your bad credit.”
-It stops the continued negative reporting to permit your score to start recovering and has about as much effect on your credit score as that period.
+It stops the continued negative reporting to permit your score to get your bankruptcy fresh start and begin recovering your credit score.

 There are other blogs on our website that go into more about the true effect of bankruptcy on your credit score and you should also check out our credit recovery program.